acdhirr/petscare/README.md

 ### Sanitary

-- Unluckily, the guinea pigs use the entire area and the shed as a toilet.
+- The guinea pigs use the entire area and the shed as a toilet.
 So after a week or so the shed desperately needs some fresh wood chips.
 We'll tidy the wooden shed the day we leave.
 To clean the shed proceed as follows:
     - nudge the piggies outside the shed
     - close the shed door
     - scoop out the soiled floor covering (along with the newspapers beneath) and trash it in the iron kitchen bin.
 You can use the brush and dustpan for it.
-They are kept under the cat roof on the other side of the balcony, to keep them safe for the rain and the rodents gnawing.
+They are kept under the cat roof on the other side of the balcony, to keep them safe for the rain and the rodents teeth.
     - put in a fresh layer of newspapers and wood chips (2 cm)
     - let the piggies re-enter the shed.